Sajadh92/DynamicWhere.ex/README.md

 These intersection types are valuable when you need to apply logical operations to multiple sets of conditions in your dynamic queries.

+#### `Direction`

+The `Direction` enum is used to specify the sorting direction in queries.
+It includes the following sorting directions:

+- `Ascending`: Represents ascending sorting direction.
+- `Descending`: Represents descending sorting direction.

+You can use the `Direction` enum when defining sorting preferences for your queries to control whether the results should be sorted in ascending or descending order.

 ### Classes

 The **DynamicWhere.ex** library includes the following classes that enable you to construct dynamic queries: